 TikTok complies with tax laws in every country we operate in around the world.
 In the UK, we are committed to conforming with applicable laws and tax practices to ensure we declare and pay the correct taxes, including corporate income tax, VAT and employment taxes and other applicable taxes, if any.

-TikTok manages its tax risks through its tax management department, one of the core finance functions which is under the Group Chief Financial Officer's (CFO) ultimate responsibility.
-Our tax management department comprises qualified and experienced tax professionals who manages the internal procedures we have in place in order to ascertain that we comply with our tax obligations across our business operations.
-The tax management department proactively identify and monitor tax risks and continuously follow the latest trends and changes in tax legislation in the jurisdictions we operate in.
-We are also closely monitoring the latest developments in taxation of the digital economy, especially the work done in the OECD through the BEPS project.
-For complex transactions where the applicable tax treatment is deemed uncertain, TikTok regularly utilises external tax consultants for professional advice to support the tax management department in mitigating tax risk.
+TikTok manages its tax risks through its Tax Department, one of the core finance functions which is under the Group Chief Financial Officer's (CFO) ultimate responsibility.
+Our Tax Department comprises qualified and experienced tax professionals who manage the internal procedures we have in place in order to ascertain that we comply with our tax obligations across our business operations.
+The Tax Department proactively identify and monitor tax risks and continuously keep up to date with changes in tax legislation in the jurisdictions in which we operate.
+We are also closely monitoring the latest developments in taxation of the digital economy, especially the work done by the OECD through the BEPS project.
+For complex transactions where the applicable tax treatment is deemed uncertain, TikTok regularly utilises external tax consultants for professional advice to support the Tax Department in mitigating tax risk.

 TikTok's principle on tax planning is to ensure all our tax compliance obligations are met and to support the needs of the business in executing the company's mission.

-Tax planning activities includes utilising potential incentives and reliefs where such are available to us, such as research & development credits and claiming reliefs under double tax treaties to eliminate the risk of double-taxation.
+Tax planning activities include utilising incentives and reliefs where such are available to us, including claiming research & development credits or reliefs under double tax treaties to eliminate the risk of double-taxation.

 TikTok's priority is to comply with all tax laws and regulations where we operate.
-In terms of our tolerance to tax risks, our tax management department continuously and proactively keep up to speed to changes in tax law and ensure procedures are in place to identify, manage and mitigate relevant tax risks to a low level.
+In terms of our tolerance to tax risks, our Tax Department continuously and proactively keep up to speed on changes in tax law and ensure procedures are in place to identify, manage and mitigate relevant tax risks to a low level.

 TikTok aims to have an open, transparent and collaborative relationship with HMRC ensuring prompt disclosure in all tax matters.